aiforged/docs/docs/services/scrapers/email-scraper.md

 * HTML‑only or malformed emails
   * Some messages may contain only HTML or malformed headers that reduce metadata extraction quality.

-{% hint style="info" %}
+!!! info
     Tip: For large mailboxes, start with a narrow Folder scope and use a dedicated Processed Folder to avoid re‑processing and to keep runs fast.
-{% endhint %}

 ***